github/contributors/README.md

 If you need support using this project or have questions about it, please [open up an issue in this repository](https://github.com/github/contributors/issues).
 Requests made directly to GitHub staff or support team will be redirected here to open an issue.
 GitHub SLA's and support/services contracts do not apply to this repository.

+### OSPO GitHub Actions as a Whole

+All feedback regarding our GitHub Actions, as a whole, should be communicated through [issues on our github-ospo repository](https://github.com/github/github-ospo/issues/new).

 ## What is a contributor?

 Contributors have made commits to the specified repositories/organization on a default branch.
 Contributions can also be issue, pull request and discussion interactions.
 The endpoint used may return information that is a few hours old because the GitHub REST API caches contributor data to improve performance.